Haro-SNHU/Haro-SNHU/index.md

 ## Code Review

-During the course, we were asked to perform an in-depth code review on our project that we selected for enhancement.
+During the course, we were asked to perform an in-depth code review on each project for all enhancements.
+The code review goes through each of the three artifacts and looks for security flaws and areas for improvements.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/TKE2-ZWO3fQ" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>